 Ensure your volume is pre-set to what’s just right.

-- Be prepared for gremlins; swap your laptop for a phone or swap a Skype call for a Zoom call should tech issues arise.
+Be prepared for gremlins, so can you swap your laptop for a phone should things become problematic or swap a Skype call for a Zoom call.
 Be ready to think on your feet should things go wrong, but keep calm.

 Practice a mock interview (a few times over).
 And record yourself!
 Practice looking directly into the camera and not the screen.
 Avoid distraction, for example seeing your image in the small screen in the corner.
 Get used to ‘you’ being there and after a quick check that you appear just fine on the other end, look back in the camera.